Post

 Makefile

-This allows both the development side and CI/CD to use the Makefile to execute commands, making it easier to encapsulate the same environment, paths, and operational behaviors.
+This allows both the development side and CI/CD to use the Makefile to execute commands, making it easier to encapsulate the same environment, paths, and operations.

-A classic case is that some people use pod install installed locally while others use bundle exec pod install managed by Bundler.
+A classic case is that some people use the locally installed pod install, while others use the Bundler-managed bundle exec pod install.
 If the versions differ, it may lead to discrepancies.

 If you find it too complicated, you can skip it and directly write the commands to be executed in the Action Workflow Step.